 Performing Rights Organizations (PROs)

-In order to obtain a license, a business will have to go to a performing rights organization (PRO), of which the American Society of Composers, Authors and Publishers is a member.
-Other such groups include Broadcast Music, Inc., and SESAC (originally known as the Society of European Stage Authors and Composers).
-These PROs and others like them are the bodies that license the work of songwriters, composers, and music publishers to the public; they are also responsible for passing on royalties to the copyright owners.
+In order to obtain proper public performance licenses, businesses would have to go to all performing rights organizations (PROs), of which the American Society of Composers, Authors and Publishers is only one example.
+Other such groups include Broadcast Music, Inc. (BMI), Global Music Rights (GMR), and SESAC (originally known as the Society of European Stage Authors and Composers).

 Getting a license from one performing rights organization does not allow a business to play music by a copyright holder doing business with another PRO.